JonThomas/Azure-AZ-900-Study-Guide/2-Describe-Azure-architecture-and-services/45-Describe-Azure-role-based-access-control-RBAC.md

 # Describe Azure role-based access control (RBAC)

-* Use RBAC to implement least privilege principle.
+* Use RBAC to implement least privilege principle for Azure services that support it (Application security must be handled by the application)
 * Azure provides built-in roles that describe common access rules for cloud resources
 * You can also define your own roles.
 * Each role has an associated set of access permissions that relate to that role.